The Still Alarm

-The Still Alarm is a melodramatic play by Joseph Arthur that debuted in New York in 1887 and enjoyed great success, and was adapted to silent films in 1911, 1918, and 1926.
+The Still Alarm is a melodramatic play by Joseph Arthur and A.C.
+Wheeler that debuted in New York in 1887 and enjoyed great success, and was adapted to silent films in 1911, 1918, and 1926.
 Though never a favorite of critics, it achieved widespread popularity.
 It is best known for its climactic scene where fire wagons are pulled by horses to a blazing fire.

 Background

 The play debuted at the Fourteenth Street Theatre in New York City on August 30, 1887.
 Harry Lacy played the lead role of Jack Manley.

 Though it ran only a few weeks in its initial engagement, the play returned in March 1888 and ran for over 100 more performances.
 Its popularity was then well-secured.
 In September 1889, it re-appeared at the Grand Opera House.
 It ran again at the Fourteenth for two weeks in 1891, and returned to the Grand Opera House in 1892.

 The play was also successful in England, and ran for 100 nights at the Princess's Theatre in London in 1888.

 Critics noted its success with guarded bemusement.
 An August 1888 note on its London success reported that "the critics have come down rather severely on "The Still Alarm", but as this was not unexpected, the management does not worry.
 Meanwhile, Bucephalus and Pegasus, the two horses, have made a tremendous hit, and are drawing crowded houses.
 Next to them in order of merit, according to the critics, comes the dog."

 The Still Alarm was Joseph Arthur's first successful creation, but he enjoyed similar success with more melodramatic fare including Blue Jeans (1890) and The Cherry Pickers (1896).

-On opening night of the play, Arthur announced that theatre critic Andrew Carpenter Wheeler, known as "Nym Crinkle," was his collaborator.
+On opening night of the play, Arthur announced for the first time that theatre critic Andrew Carpenter Wheeler, known as "Nym Crinkle," was his collaborator.
 Wheeler received a writing credit on the 1926 film version.